General and capabilities

 ® 9100 Access Points, powered by the Cisco Catalyst 9800 Series Wireless Controllers, to enable customers to deploy a broad spectrum of Bluetooth low energy (BLE) asset tags, beacons, and other sensors.
 This expands the use cases for asset management, environmental monitoring, employee safety, wayfinding, and more.

-Q. How can Cisco DNA Spaces support safe reopening of workplaces and campuses?
+Q. How can Cisco Spaces support safe reopening of workplaces and campuses?

 If an individual self-reports as positive for the virus, the Proximity Reporting app facilitates investigation by summarizing impact across employees, floors, and buildings.

-Q. How can Cisco DNA Spaces be used to deliver both personalized and contactless experiences?
+Q. How can Cisco Spaces be used to deliver both personalized and contactless experiences?

 A. The Engagements app allows enterprises to share contextual safety information with employees based on their presence at any of the buildings.